 Diesel engines can go for long periods of time without major repairs.
 Since a diesel engine does not have an ignition system, certain normal gasoline engine maintenance like replacing ignition wires, spark plugs, distributor caps or rotors is not required.
 There is no need for ignition tune-ups either.

-However for smooth functioning they do require the following regular maintenance
+However for smooth functioning diesel engines do require the following regular maintenance

 Gaskets should be checked and replaced on all critical areas especially in the combustion mounting areas and coolant hoses.

-Installing an engine heating kit for diesel engines are especially useful in winter when diesel engines are hard to start.
+Engine heating kits for diesel engines are especially useful in winter when diesel engines are hard to start.
 This saves fuel and prolongs the life of the diesel engine while cutting down on exhaust emissions.
 It also eliminates the need for idling which cause wear and tear on the internal parts of a diesel engine not to mention unnecessary fuel consumption.